adrianhopebailie/modal-window/explainer.md

 ### Pop-Ups

+When a user switches tabs or clicks on the browser window for any reason, the popup would be hidden behind the browsing window.

+If the user is using the popups for payment apps in comparison shopping scenario, it is difficult to keep track of which popup belongs to which tab.

 Pop-ups are generally locked down and difficult to invoke reliably due to the measures introduced by browsers to counter their abuse.